 After breakfast drive to Thimpu en route visit Simtokha Dzong, the oldest fortress of the Kingdom built in 1627, it now houses the School for religious studies.
 Overnight at the hotel in Thimpu.

-After the breakfast in the morning, you will drive to Phuentsholing, a border town in southern Bhutan.
+After breakfast in the morning, you will drive to Phuentsholing, a border town in southern Bhutan.
 The town locates opposite the Indian city of Jaigaon and it is the major trade link between India and Bhutan.
 You will have lunch en-route and stay overnight at Phuentshoing border town.

-After Breakfast, guide will help you finish the border formalities and you will start your nest journey to India or eastern Nepal.
+After Breakfast, your guide will help you finish the border formalities and you will start your next journey to India or eastern Nepal.
 The Kakarvitta Border from Phuentshoing is about a drive of 5 hours, if you exit as early as possible, you can enter Nepal in the afternoon crossing the Indian Territory but make sure that you have Indian visa already granted.

 Hassle-free is the word.
 If you plan to visit these countries?
 Anup at Himalayan Windows is the guy you need to see.
 Almost a year of planning and he was on top of things every single time.
 Any questions?
 He answers.
 Any suggestions?
 He answers.
 Better yet?
 You don’t need to plan anything.
 Have him plan it for you!
 He even booked us a fine dining restaurant in which my…